Lilla-Hegyvari/Expenses-Splitter/README.md

 This is the documentation document for project "Expenses Splitter" for the AESB2122-24 course at the TU Delft, done by student L. Hegyvari nr5502926.
 The goal of this project is to let the user input a CVS file containing a list of expenses shared by a group of people.
 The expenses will then be split amongst the group as specified in the CVS file.
 The output will be a total amount that a person either owes to someone (- value) or that they are owed by someone (+ value).
 For format specifications needed in the CVS file, please see comment under "Dataset".

 **Code usage:**

 You can use the code by inputting a CVS file that meets the criteria defined in the "Dataset" section below.
-The full .ipnyb file can be found in the repository.
-Then, the only places the code needs to be changed is the file name in the last few lines in step 12:
+The full .ipynb and .py files can be found in the repository.
+The only places the code needs to be changed is the file name along with the start and end dates in the last few lines at step 12:

 file_name = "expenses_splitter_example_file.xlsx" -> change the file name between the "..." to your file.